PrashantKuntala/Machine-Learning/ML_01/README.md

 ## Scripts and their function

-- prashPlotdataset.m 	-- plots the data in dataset.dat
+- Plotdataset.m  : plots the data in dataset.dat
-- prashPlottrain.m	-- plots the data in train.dat
+- Plottrain.m : plots the data in train.dat
-- prashPlottest.m		-- plots the data in test.dat
+- Plottest.m : plots the data in test.dat
-- prashPlotvalid.m	-- plots the data in valid.dat
+- Plotvalid.m : plots the data in valid.dat

 - prash5d1.m		-- solves the linear regression without regularization using E(w) for model M = [0,9]
 			   and plots the erms for train and test against Model.